Karlacruz11/Karlacruz11/README.md

 <h1 align="center">Hi 👋🏼, I'm Karla Cruz</h1>
 <h3 align="center">A passionate frontend developer from Mexico</h3>

+*About me!*
+- I studied topography engineering but my curiosity and perseverance driven to seek new challenges and Projects.
+That's why I decided to redirect my career towards technology and programming.
+As a front end developer, my greatest satisfaction when creating projects is to see how my effort evolves, takes shape and comes to life through technology.

 - 🌱 I’m currently learning **In an intensive front end developer bootcamp at Laboratoria**

 - 👨‍💻 All of my projects are available at [https://github.com/Karlacruz11](https://github.com/Karlacruz11)